amida-tech/blue-button/docs/cms.md

 3. Object must have the number of titles specified in the original test file.(Done)
 4. There should be no empty keys in ANY object model.(Done)

-###Text file specific test cases

-1. Test Empty sections(Done)
-2. Test if parser is functional with missing sections(Done)
-3. Test empty file(Done)
-4. Test source, but no section(Done)
-5. Test different number of dashes(Done)
-6. Test the file when there is only one section(Done)
-7. Test when there is two sections, one from the very beginning and one from the very end.(Done)
-8. Test when there is only meta data(Done)

 ###Task Backlog